pyroesp/Math-Stuff/README.md

 Newer version : https://imgur.com/C0ySh6R

-Use left mouse click to add a point and right mouse click to remove.
+Use left mouse click to add a point and right mouse click to remove.<br/>
-When there are 3 points or more, the Bezier Curve starts automatically.
+When there are 3 points or more, the Bezier Curve starts automatically.<br/>

+Special thanks to Deetle from Twitch who helped me fix my mouse button issue during his stream and thought me about a faster way to add and remove elements in dynamic arrays.

 - Uses SDL2